2014 Alabama Senate election

 The 2014 Alabama Senate elections took place on November 4, 2014, as part of the 2014 United States elections.
 Alabama voters elected senators in all 35 of the state's Senate districts.
 Senators serve four-year terms in the Alabama Senate.

+Overview

+Before the election, Republicans already held 23+1–11 majority over the Democrats.
+After the election, Republicans obtained a supermajority with a margin of 26+1–8.